-Since the HUD wants to offer a variety of options, they also have section 8 HUD homes for rent if a person is not interested in buying a home.
+Since the HUD wants to offer a variety of options, they also have Section 8 HUD homes for rent, if a person is not interested in buying a home.
 Section 8 is another name for the Housing Choice Voucher Program.
 This program will provide a voucher that covers any additional costs past 30% of a person’s income.
 For example, if a person makes $1,000 a month, then $300 of their income needs to go towards the cost of housing.
-The remaining amount will be covered by a voucher.
-The amount that is on the voucher is determined by the application you send in.
+The voucher will cover the remaining amount.
+The application you send in determines the amount of the housing voucher.
 Aspects like median income of the area you are looking to live in, family size, your income, etc. will determine the amount of financial need.

-The process of getting section 8 assistance is fairly simple.
 You will need to fill out a free application from your local PHA.
-If accepted, you will likely be placed on a waiting list.
+If you are accepted, there is a possibility that you will be waitlisted.
 Waiting lists vary depending on the area you are in.
-However, there is currently an affordable housing crisis so the faster you get on those lists, the better.
+However, there is currently an affordable housing crisis.
+So the faster you get on those lists, the better it is for you.
 Once finished with the waiting list, you will be awarded a voucher based on the application you submitted.
 You will be able to move to any property that accepts housing vouchers.
 However, by law, an apartment complex does not have to accept that type of payment from a tenant.
 You will need to find a property that not only accepts housing vouchers, but also passes an inspection as well.
-Once approved, the tenant, the landlord, and the local public housing authority, all have a role to play.
+Once approved, the tenant, the landlord, and the local public housing authority all have a role to play.

-The tenant must follow the rules of the lease and pay their portion of rent on time, the public housing authority must pay their portion of the rent on time and conduct inspections of the property to make sure it is up to code, and the landlord must continue to provide housing that reaches the public housing authority’s standards.
+The tenant must follow the rules of the lease and pay their portion of rent on time.
+The local Public Housing Authority must pay their portion of the rent on time and conduct inspections of the property to make sure it is up to code.
+Finally, the landlord must continue to provide housing that reaches the public housing authority’s standards.